 That would be commuting distance, making visitation and collaboration much easier between Chicago’s industrial, financial, and technology communities and the engineering school at University of Illinois at Urbana-Champaign ($545 million in annual R&D expenditures), or between basic biologists at UIUC and biomedical researchers at the University of Illinois at Chicago ($380m).
 Yes, it’s true Chicago already has the University of Chicago ($453m), Northwestern ($618m) and IIT ($44m) in the private sector, but there’s something special about connection to the public-university system and its ethos of engagement.
 Certainly, The Daily Illini understood the potential for connecting students to job markets, and even a columnist for Crain’s Chicago Business who disdained the official 110-mph-to-Springfield plan allowed as how the “utopian,” true HSR to Champaign might actually be better for the state.

 I am fairly certain that no one has ever considered an analogous priority in New York State.
-Even more so than Chicago, New York City is geographically isolated from the public university system’s largest best engineering schools and from the land-grant institution2.
+Even more so than Chicago, New York City is geographically isolated from the public university system’s largest best engineering schools and from the land-grant institution ((the state-affiliated ag college at Cornell, in the case of NYS)).
 SUNY’s research flagships and the state-chartered land grant college at Cornell rest in far-flung corners of the state: Buffalo (8 hours by Amtrak on a good day); Albany (2:30); Binghamton (just like Cornell in Ithaca, no longer reachable by rail at all); and Stony Brook (about 1:40 via the Long Island Railroad, usually involving at least one and sometimes two transfers on exposed, windswept platforms).